oVirt/ovirt-site/source/develop/dev-process/working-with-gerrit.html.md

     -   Continuous-Integration: +1
 *   NACK-ed (-1/-2) patches should not be submitted
 *   A submitted patch is automatically merged to the git repository
-*   When uploading a new patch set, the contributor should also add a review comment of the changes from previous version, to help reviewers track and review the changes (unless gerrit itself added a comment that a rebase is needed, and in that case no new comment is needed).
+*   When uploading a new patch set, the contributor should also add a review comment of the changes from previous version, to help reviewers track and review the changes (unless Gerrit itself added a comment that a rebase is needed, and in that case no new comment is needed).

-### Submit your topic branch to gerrit
+### Submitting a Topic Branch to Gerrit

-[topic branch](http://progit.org/book/ch3-4.html) is a short-lived branch that you create and use for a single particular feature or related work.
+A [topic branch](http://progit.org/book/ch3-4.html) is a short-lived branch that you create and use for a single particular feature or related work.

-*   First, download git-review tool from openstack and copy to your project
+*   First, download the git-review tool from Openstack and copy it to your project
-    -   git-review is a tool that helps submitting git branches to gerrit for review.
+    -   git-review is a tool that helps submitting git branches to Gerrit for review.
     -   URL: <https://github.com/openstack-infra/git-review>

 &nbsp;